 Diversity & Inclusion

-AAP and its member companies are committed to diversity and inclusion and actively seek to expand industry-wide representation of persons encompassing all modes of sexual identity and expression, and representing diverse ethnic, cultural, educational, and professional backgrounds.
+AAP and its member companies are deeply committed to diversity and inclusion, with a dedicated focus on recruiting women and persons from diverse ethnic, cultural, educational, and professional backgrounds to the industry.
 Our members publish works that represent the widest possible range of voices and perspectives from the United States, and around the world.

 AAP-UNCF Internship Program

-Since 2016, AAP has partnered with United Negro College Fund to provide paid summer internships to minority students from any college or university in the United States who have an interest in publishing.
+Since 2016, AAP has partnered with United Negro College Fund to provide paid summer internships to up to 10 students of Historically Black Colleges and Universities who have an interest in publishing.
 The program began in 2016 and has provided internships to over 35 students.
 Interns have been placed in a variety of departments, including editorial, marketing, corporate communications, art, publicity, audio and digital media, production, sales, and digital engineering roles.
 Past placements at AAP member publishing companies including Elsevier (RELX), Hachette Book Group, HarperCollins, Macmillan Publishing, Penguin Random House, Scholastic Corporation, and W.W.
 Norton.